 What’s more, e-bikes come with in-built sensors that track the amount of pedal pressure, and adjust the battery power accordingly so none of it goes to waste.

-Sure, they may be heavier, more expensive and depend on charge, but these negatives pale into comparison to the amount of positives an electric bike will offer you.
+Sure, they may be heavier, more expensive, and depend on charging, but these negatives pale in comparison to the number of positives an electric bike offers.

 Electric Bike Cost

 Perhaps the only drawback of electric bikes – certainly the main one, anyway – is that they don’t come cheap.
 That’s probably unsurprising given their advanced technology (compared to typical bikes, at least), with most going for between £1,000 and £2,500.

 That’s not to say all of them cost a four-figure sum at the absolute minimum, though.
 Hybrid e-bikes, for instance, can cost around £750.
 These are ideal for commutes because, in many cases, they work just as efficiently on-road as they do off-road with suspension.

 Click here to see three hybrid electric bikes costing less than £1,000 that we recommended.

 All over the UK, there are places in almost every city to hire electric bikes for cheap rates.
 To name only a few, Ride Electric offers three hours’ use for £29, while in London, Uber has launched its sharing scheme, and Manchester boasts its own Manchester Bike Hire service.

 And abroad, Copenhagen, which comprises more bikes than inhabitants and 375 kilometers of cycle tracks, offer electric bikes known as ‘Bycyklen’ (The City Bike) as part of their hire schemes and are available 24/7, 365 days a year.

 In Amsterdam, BimBimBikes offers a similar service, which e-bike rentals ranging from as cheap as four to 45 Euros.